twisted/twisted/docs/core/howto/pb-intro.rst

   the remotely-accessible methods that you want to export.
 - :py:class:`pb.Avatar <twisted.spread.pb.Avatar>` : You'll
   be subclassing this when you get into PB programming with authorization.
-This is an implementor of IPerspective.
+This is an implementer of IPerspective.
 - :py:class:`ICredentialsChecker <twisted.cred.checkers.ICredentialsChecker>` : Implement this if
   you want to authenticate your users against some sort of data store: i.e., an LDAP database, an RDBMS, etc. There are already a few